 Dr. Harriet Hall, regarding Mirtz et al in The End of Chiropractic

 Whatever the fate of the profession, you’d probably like to know what kind of a chiropractor is treating you today, a “straight” or a “mixer,” regardless of which you’d prefer.
 Unfortunately, it is nearly impossible for patients to tell which is which!
 And that is a serious problem for all chiropractors.

 My chiropractor says this is because the top of my neck attaches to my head.
 Is that a common problem?

 from the “chiropractors say the darndest things” file, as reported by Dr. Grumpy (Only Outside Sleepy Hollow)

-Even if the original idea significance of subluxation as a cause of disease is discarded, is there a more ordinary justification for manipulating the spine for the treatment of pain?
+Even if the original idea of subluxation as a cause of disease is discarded, is there a more ordinary justification for manipulating the spine for the treatment of body pain?
 Chiropractic is the profession most obsessed with the generally shabby idea that anatomical alignment is a key factor in chronic pain problems of all kinds (not just spinal pain).
 “Adjusting” the spine refers to many different manual therapies that wiggle, pop and otherwise manipulate spinal joints, with the general goal of “straightening” patients or restoring normal motion.
 The correct umbrella term for these treatments is “spinal manipulative therapy” or SMT.
 Expert opinions on SMT range widely, with some prominent medical scientists expressing strong concerns, primarily because its provenance in chiropractic subluxation theory is dubious, but also because whatever benefits it has are clearly not major, and there are serious risks, even including paralysis and death in the case of SMT for the joints of the neck.

 Thus, SMT fails the “impress me” test — if it’s working any miracles, they must be rare and small ones.